-(HANK) framework that combines key features of heterogeneous agents and New Keynesian economies (Oh and Reis, 2016; McKay and Reis, 2016; Guerrieri and Lorenzoni, 2017; Kaplan et al., 2018).
+In the immediate wake of the Great Recession, an emerging literature has advanced from the traditional Representative Agent New Keynesian (RANK) framework to the so-called Heterogeneous Agents New Keynesian (HANK) framework that combines key features of heterogeneous agents and New Keynesian economies (Oh and Reis, 2016; McKay and Reis, 2016; Guerrieri and Lorenzoni, 2017; Kaplan et al., 2018).
 The bulk of this recent literature has, in general, focused on the role of household heterogeneity.
-An (2009) and this paper show that firm heterogeneity should also deserve appropriate attention.
+An (2009, 2022) and this article show that firm heterogeneity should also deserve appropriate attention.

-2. MODEL
+3. MODEL

 An (2009) endogenizes $\beta$ by assuming that firms are heterogeneous and introducing a distribution of price-adjustment barriers among the firms into Akerlof and Yellen (1985)'s near-rationality model.
-We further extend An (2009)'s model by introducing profit taxation into it.
-Therefore, in this section we first recapitulate Akerlof and Yellen (1985) and An (2009), and then present our extended model.
+An (2022) furthers extends An (2009)'s model by introducing profit taxation into it.
+Therefore, in this section we first recapitulate Akerlof and Yellen (1985) and An (2009, 2022), and then study the relationship between returns to scale and aggregate price stickiness.

-2.1.
+3.1.
 A Recapitulation of Akerlof and Yellen (1985)